 With this in mind, the idea to launch our own PPV player felt like a natural fit.

-Here are some of the films in our PPV section so far, hosted by Vimeo On Demand, our site, and Youtube.
+Here are some of the films in our PPV section so far, hosted by us.

 We're excited to be able to support the activist film community by offering this service as well as helping to make these films more accessible to you and the larger public.